bluerail/docdata/README.md

 - Shopper (details about the shopper: name, email, etc.)
 - Payment (details about the payment: currency, gross amount, etc.)

-### (Required) parameters
+### Parameters
-All the payment details that Docdata Payments requires, is - obviously - also required to make payments via this gem.
+All the payment details that Docdata Payments requires, are - obviously - also required to make payments via this gem.

 #### Shopper
 | Name | Type | Required |